robwelan/background-video/README.md

 NOTE: clipTop looks for 'fixed-height' to be added to the class of the parent object.

+### clipRatioHorizontal
+* Number (pixels)
+* default value: 0
+* ratio of clip to remove from the top based on overall height of the video screen.

+### fixedHeight
+* Boolean
+* default value: false
+* limits the video height to the height stipulated by the CSS

+This one is used when the video you want to play has not been recorded in the correct ratio, and has been 'converted' to 1080p by YouTube.
+This always leaves black bars somewhere (usually top and bottom horizontal bars).
+Clipping removes the bars.
+Yay.

+### verbose
+* Boolean
+* default value: true
+* when set to false, only errors are logged.

 ### Complete Settings Definition
 ```javascript
 var oSettings = {